oKatanaaa/Wikipedia-Scraper/README.md

 ### Wikipedia Scraper

-This repo contains a simple Wikipedia scraper that allows to downloads a huge pile of text.
+This repo contains a simple Wikipedia scraper that allows to download a huge pile of text.
 It uses `requests` to download pages and `BeautifulSoup` to parse them.

-I know that there is a publicly available Wikipedia dataset (https://huggingface.co/datasets/wikipedia), I just wanted to try out scraping.
+I know there is a publicly available Wikipedia dataset (https://huggingface.co/datasets/wikipedia), I just wanted to try out scraping.
 It turned out to be pretty easy (and fun!).

 The code is somewhat optimized (`BeautifulSoup` uses `lxml` parser and `cchardet` library and some other minor tweaks), so you can use to get lots of text in a reasonable amount of time.